Skip to Content

 It’s ingrained in the literature that they are sweet and gentle and great companions for young children and adults.

-the literature isn’t wrong and Newfies are an amazing breed and one that is very close to my heart.
+The literature isn’t wrong and Newfies are an amazing breed and one that is very close to my heart.

 However, just like with any breed, there are some behavior problems that new owners of the breed might not be aware of.